Socratica-Org/toolbox/content/basics.md

 <div class="article-header">

 # What we believe in
-Written by Maya Lehki & Anson Yu
+Written by Maya Lehki, Anson Yu, and and Joss Murphy

 </div>